 How to Become a Machinist or Tool and Die Maker

-Apprentices usually work 40 hours per week and receive technical instruction during evenings.
+Trainees usually work 40 hours per week and take additional technical instruction during evenings.
 Trainees often begin as machine operators and gradually take on more difficult assignments.
-Machinists and tool and die makers must have good computer skills to work with CAD/CAM technology, CNC machine tools, and computerized measuring machines.
+Machinists and tool and die makers must be experienced in using computers to work with CAD/CAM technology, CNC machine tools, and computerized measuring machines.
 Some machinists become tool and die makers.

 Licenses, Certifications, and Registrations

 Analytical skills.
-Machinists and tool and die makers must understand highly technical electronic and written blueprints, models, and specifications, so they can craft precision tools and metal parts.
+Machinists and tool and die makers must understand technical blueprints, models, and specifications so that they can craft precision tools and metal parts.

 Manual dexterity.
-The work of machinists and tool and die makers must be highly accurate.
-For example, machining parts may demand accuracy of .0001 inch, which requires workers’ precision, concentration, and dexterity.
+Machinists’ and tool and die makers’ work must be accurate.
+For example, machining parts may demand accuracy to within .0001 of an inch, a level of accuracy that requires workers’ concentration and dexterity.

-Math and computer skills.
-Workers must have good math and computer skills to work with CAD/CAM technology, CNC machine tools, and computerized measuring machines.
+Math skills and computer application experience.
+Workers must be experienced in using computers to work with CAD/CAM technology, CNC machine tools, and computerized measuring machines.

 Mechanical skills.
-Machinists and tool and die makers must be mechanically inclined.
-They operate milling machines, lathes, grinders, laser and water cutting machines, wire electrical discharge machines, and other machine tools.
-They also may use a variety of hand tools and power tools.
+Machinists and tool and die makers must operate milling machines, lathes, grinders, laser and water cutting machines, wire electrical discharge machines, and other machine tools.

 Technical skills.
 Machinists and tool and die makers must understand computerized measuring machines and metalworking processes, such as stock removal, chip control, and heat treating and plating.